-If a student's petition is granted, the student will be reinstated to the School of Law and allowed to resume his or her law studies on academic probation, subject to all conditions imposed by the Academic Standards Committee.
+If a student's petition is granted, the student will be allowed to resume his or her law studies on academic probation, subject to all conditions imposed by the Academic Standards Committee.
 These conditions may include, among other things, any or all of the following:

 - a.
 The student does not resume his/her law school studies for an academic year, or any part thereof. - The student demonstrates success on the State Bar of California First Year Law Students' Examination. - c.
 The student repeats the entire first year or repeats any course in which he or she earned a grade of "C-" or lower.
-See the "Financial Aid Satisfactory Academic Progress" section of this Handbook for financial aid implications. - The student successfully completes a course in Legal Methods or another skills course. - e.
-The student takes any or all of the following courses: Business Associations; Community Property; Early Bar Prep; Practical Legal Writing; Privacy, Defamation, and Other Relational Torts; Real Estate Transactions; Remedies; Sales; and Wills & Trusts. - f.
-The student successfully completes additional writing courses. - g.
-The student follows an academic improvement plan developed by the Academic Development Program. - The student works with the Bar Exam Services program at the start of the student's final year. - The student limits or curbs involvement in extracurricular activities so as to focus on academics. - j.
+See the "Financial Aid Satisfactory Academic Progress" section of this Handbook for financial aid implications. - d.
+The student successfully completes a course in Legal Methods or another skills course. - e.
+The student takes any or all of the following courses: Business Associations; Community Property; Early Bar Prep; Practical Legal Writing; Privacy, Defamation, and Other Relational Torts; Real Estate Transactions; Remedies; Sales; and Wills - The student successfully completes additional writing courses. - g.
+The student follows an academic improvement plan developed by Academic Achievement. - h.
+The student works with the Bar Exam Services program at the start of the student's final year.

+- The student limits or curbs involvement in extra-curricular activities so as to focus on academics. - j.
 The student meets with the Associate Dean or Director for Student Affairs, Law School prior to registration each term for schedule approval.